 Biography

 Jessica Carlton is a trumpet player and composer originally from Melbourne, currently living and working in Perth.
 She has been nominated for prestigious awards including the Music Trust’s Freedman Jazz Fellowship in 2021 and 2023; the Bell Award’s Young Australian Jazz Artist of the Year in 2015; West Australian Music (WAM)’s 'Best Jazz Act' in 2023, and ‘Best Brass/Woodwind/Strings Player’ in 2022 and 2023.
-Jessica was also selected as a Composer in Residence for the West Australian Youth Jazz Orchestra this year (2023).
+Jessica was selected as a Composer in Residence for the West Australian Youth Jazz Orchestra this year (2023).

 Jessica's experience as a music educator includes teaching in primary schools, high schools, jazz programs, and at the Western Australian Academy of Performing Arts where she is currently a jazz trumpet and jazz ensemble tutor.